-The University has a special concern for incidents which involve sexual violence, sexual harassment, gender-based harassment, domestic violence, dating violence, stalking or retaliation.
+The University has a special concern for incidents which involve sexual harassment, gender-based harassment, sexual violence, dating violence, domestic violence, stalking or retaliation.
 Such incidents damage not only individuals, but also the free and open academic environment of the University.

-Additionally, there is an awareness that students might not report such incidences out of concern that they, or witnesses, might be charged with violations of the Universities' policies.
-While the University does not condone such behavior, it places a priority on the need to address sexual violence and harassment.
-Accordingly, the University may elect not to pursue discipline violations against a student who, in good faith, reports, witnesses or possesses personal knowledge of sexual violence, harassment, gender-based harassment, domestic violence, dating violence, stalking, or retaliation.
+Additionally, there is an awareness that students might not report such incidents out of concern that they, or witnesses, might be charged with violations of the Universities' policies.
+While the University does not condone such behavior, it places a priority on theneed to address sexual violence and harassment.
+Accordingly, a student who, as a Complainant or witness, causes an investigation of an incident of sexual harassment, gender-based harassment, sexual violence, dating violence, domestic violence, sexual assault, stalking, or related retaliation, will not be subject to a disciplinary sanction for a violation of the Code related to that incident unless the University determines that the student's participation in the matter was not in good faith or that the violation of the Code was egregious.
+An egregious violation includes, but is not limited to, conduct that places the health and safety of person(s) at risk.